Stockton American Legion Hall in a battle against thieves

 All of it was captured and recorded on a security camera.
 However, it is difficult to make out features of the man who made off with the goods.

-"But it was definitely from people under the bridge, the transients," says Winkelman.
+"It was definitely from people under the bridge, the transients," Winkelman said.
 "And that has been our main problem for eight or 10 years."

 So far, no arrests have been made.